Cobra Starship: Promotion and merchandise

 Cobra Starship first started promotion as a band on their website in July 2005 but was not updated until marketing for their first album in September, While the City Sleeps, We Rule the streets.
 Myspace had also been actively used as a promotional social media for the band and had been more active than their website of which they would post diary entries, behind the scenes and tour dates through 2005–2013.
 Their music video for the Church Of Hot Addiction had appeared on the DVD music video compilation: Love Songs and Beyond in 2007 for Decaydance and Fueled By Ramen artists.
 Casual merchandise clothing is provided by Fueled by Ramen, which previously provided novelty items such as 'Gabe's Glasses' and Rosary's.
-All of their albums had been released through CDs, and special occasion LP vinyl.
+All of their albums have been released through CDs, and special occasion LP vinyl.
 Their 'fangs up' symbol makes frequent appearances on clothing, pins and foam fingers.

 Cobra Starship have made consistent updates to their official site with new merchandise.
 Exclusive merchandise has been made available at all performances since 2024 from promotion via the band's Instagram.

 Musical styles and influences

 Cobra Starship's music is described as dance rock, electropop, pop punk, neon pop-punk, alternative rock and synthpop.
+Kerrang! referred to them as alternative pop, as well as a "MySpace band".
 The group's sound is influenced by electronic and 80s new wave music.
 The band cited influences from Madonna, Depeche Mode, Arthur Baker and Phoenix.